 Maybe this is all you really thought you wanted to know about trading in a boat, but there is so much more to consider.

-Keep reading and I will fill you in on the extra details you need to consider when weighing your options to trade-in your old boat on a new one.
+Keep reading, and I will fill you in on the extra details you need to consider when weighing your options to trade in your old boat for a new model.

 Tax Savings From Trading In A Boat